 Does the agency have accreditation from an independent accrediting organization?

-Make sure that the credit counselling organization is accredited by a trustworthy third-party.
+Make sure that the credit counselling organization is accredited by a trustworthy third party.
 It’s to ensure that the agency puts importance on the principle of checks and balances.

-Is the credit counsellor helping you certified?
+Is the credit counsellor helping you be certified?

 Of course, the credit counsellor helping you with your financial situation must have the certification and necessary training to carry out his/her job.
 The CCC requires credit counselling organizations that their counsellors have attained the designation of Accredited Financial Counsellor Canada®.
 Your counsellor should also follow the strict ethical standards of credit counselling to ensure that he/she doesn’t breach any of your rights.

 What are the services that the credit counselling organization offers?

 One good sign that the agency is legit when it offers multiple services related to credit counselling.
 For instance, it must offer services like seminars on budget planning and financial literacy and educating people on how to solve their debt problems.